Download This Bill in Microsoft Word format

-(3) 'Development approval' means an approval issued by the State, an agency or subdivision of the State, or a unit of local government, regardless of the form of the approval, that is for the development of land or for the provision of water or wastewater services by a governmental entity, including:
+(3) 'Development approval' means an approval issued by the State, an agency or subdivision of the State, regardless of the form of the approval, that is for the development of land or for the provision of water or wastewater services by a governmental entity, including:

-(f) a critical area permit issued by the department's Office of Ocean and Coastal Resource Management;
+(c) a critical area permit issued by the department's Office of Ocean and Coastal Resource Management; and

-(g) an air quality permit issued by the department;
+(d) an air quality permit issued by the department.